What Happens During A Wrongful Death Lawsuit In Florida?

-A wrongful death is when someone is killed by another person or persons either through the negligence of those individuals or through their intentional actions or conduct.
+Wrongful death is when someone is killed by another person or persons either through the negligence of those individuals or through their intentional actions or conduct.
 This can include a variety of negligent actions including medical malpractice, auto fatalities, or criminal attacks (which can also be prosecuted under criminal law).
 In order for a death to be considered wrongful, the action leading to a person’s death must be either negligent or intentional.
 Under this guideline, a person who murders someone could also be sued for wrongful death but not if the person intentionally killed someone in self-defense.
+If you are facing a wrongful death contact our Fort Lauderdale wrongful death lawyer at the law offices of Wolf & Pravato.

 Although the types of wrongful death suits are wide and varied, there are some very common examples that are seen time and time again.
 These include: